The Call Back Home: A Return to What We’ve Lost

 I have a theory that the further away we live from the earth—the body that holds our bodies—the further away we move from presence, and the connection we have to nature and each other.

-When was the last time you went for a walk outside, fully surrendered to that experience?
+🦋 When was the last time you went for a walk outside, fully surrendered to the experience?

 Frozen and stuck behind screens, we are disconnected from our life force; from a sublime feeling of aliveness that can only be accessed when we are fully inhabiting the moment.